|

 warning messages were not part of previous Windows operating systems.

-But they have recently been added to Windows Vista.
+But they have recently been added to Windows Vista or 7.

 In some